-- 1.1 Distribute property tax increases equitably among all property classes. - 1.2 Increase the percentage of revenue from sources other than property taxes over time by considering new initiatives that increase the tax base and facilitate a shifting of tax ratios without increasing the tax burden on the residential property class. - 1.3 Implement property tax strategies or incentives that promote economic development within the community.
+- 1.1 Distribute property tax increases equitably among all property classes. - 1.2 Increase the percentage of revenue from sources other than property taxes over time by considering new initiatives that increase the tax base and facilitate a shifting of tax ratios without increasing the tax burden on the residential property class. - 1.3 Implement property tax strategies or incentives that promote economic development within the community. - 1.4 Consider the Consumer Price Index and cost of living changes within the Region.

-- 1.4 Consider the annual property tax increase required to cover the projected cost of the existing service levels as well as any new or enhanced services. - 1.5 Adjust the tax rate ratios each year to maintain stability while ensuring the tax rate is reflective of both market and non-market changes. - 1.6 Set annual property tax rates after considering significant new growth or loss of assessment in each property class. - 1.7 Use the property tax levy and payments in lieu of taxes to balance the budget each year after reviewing the potential for sustainable revenue from all other sources. - 1.8 Mitigate the impact on property taxes by researching non-property tax revenue sources whenever possible, applying for government grants, charging appropriate user fees and developing strategic alliances, partnerships and shared project funding to reduce costs of service delivery.
+- 1.5 Consider the annual property tax increase required to cover the projected cost of the existing service levels as well as any new or enhanced services. - 1.6 Adjust the tax rate ratios each year to maintain stability while ensuring the tax rate is reflective of both market and non-market changes. - 1.7 Set annual property tax rates after considering significant new growth or loss of assessment in each property class. - 1.8 Use the property tax levy and payments in lieu of taxes to balance the budget each year after reviewing the potential for sustainable revenue from all other sources. - 1.9 Mitigate the impact on property taxes by researching non-property tax revenue sources whenever possible, applying for government grants, charging appropriate user fees and developing strategic alliances, partnerships and shared project funding to reduce costs of service delivery.